JuliaData/DataFrames.jl/docs/src/man/reshaping_and_pivoting.md

 Note that all columns can be of different types.
 Type promotion follows the rules of `vcat`.

-The stacked DataFrame that results includes all of the columns not specified to be stacked.
+The stacked DataTable that results includes all of the columns not specified to be stacked.
 These are repeated for each stacked column.
 These are normally refered to as identifier (id) columns.
 In addition to the id columns, two additional columns labeled `:variable` and `:values` contain the column identifier and the stacked columns.

 A third optional argument to `stack` represents the id columns that are repeated.
 This makes it easier to specify which variables you want included in the long format: